brunjlar/neural/README.markdown

 They can therefore easily be combined and transformed.

-Once a model has been constructed, it can be hooked up into a customized training algorithm using [pipes](https://hackage.haskell.org/package/pipes), so that various aspects of the algorithm (loading data, choosing random samples, reporting intermediate results, stop criterium etc.) can be defined in a modular, decoupled way.
+Once a model has been constructed, it can be hooked up into a customized training algorithm using [pipes](https://hackage.haskell.org/package/pipes), so that various aspects of the algorithm (loading data, choosing random samples, reporting intermediate results, stop criterion etc.) can be defined in a modular, decoupled way.

 Even though neural networks are the primary motivation for this project, any other kind of model can be